 - Lung and prostate cancers cause the most cancer related deaths in African American men and are among some of the highest in the world.

-The Men’s Clinic has critically analyzed these health disadvantages within the African American population to determine which services should be provided to these individuals.
-The clinic is eager to announce that clinic services will begin within the next 60 days and will be located at the African American Youth Harvest Foundation (AAYHF) Headquarters which is at 6633 HWY 290 East, Suite 307 Austin, TX 78723.
+The Black Men’s Health Clinic has critically analyzed these health disadvantages within the African American population to determine which services should be provided to these individuals.
+The clinic is eager to announce that clinic services will begin within the next 60 days and will be located at 6633 HWY 290 East, Suite 307 Austin, TX 78723.
 The clinic will offer “specific targeted services to African American men,” but Wallace adds that services will be available for anyone whether they are insured or uninsured.
 Services will include a holistic comprehensive approach, mental health, stress management, primary care, nutrition, wellness and prevention, prostate health, cardiovascular health, sports and school physicals, and dental.
-The Men’s Clinic will also be a COVID-19 vaccination site.
+The Black Men’s Health Clinic will also be a COVID-19 vaccination site.

 Wallace recognizes that one organization cannot meet all of the healthcare needs of the African American population and will rely on collaborations with churches and the AMEN program, barber shops, mechanic shops, and other places to help create a “place of hope, healing, and trust for African American men and others.”
 Larry Wallace adds that with the help of the community, the clinic will be able to fulfill their goal by allowing African American men to “participate successfully in life and have happy families.”